 Driving Excellence: Responding to the Needs of Employers and Job Seekers

 The Texas economy continued to grow in FY 2018 with the addition of 390,800 jobs between September 2017 and August 2018 – representing double the number of jobs added as compared to FY 2017.This economic growth is a testament to the broad-based diversity of our industries and employers, as well as the talent and skills of our workforce.
-Also, the Texas unemployment rate fell to 3.7% reaching its lowest level since the state unemployment date series began in January 1976.
-Our state continues to lead the nation in economic development, and continues to rack up earning recognition as a top state for business in 2018.
-Chief Executive Magazine ranked Texas the No. 1 State for Business for the 14th consecutive year and was named by WalletHub as the Best State to Start a Business for 2018.
-Texas continues to provide great opportunities for its businesses and workforce, as well as score high on Forbes magazine’s lists of best states to make a living and best states for business in 2018.
+Also during this fiscal year the Texas unemployment rate fell to 3.9% reaching its lowest level since the state unemployment date series began in January 1976.
+Our state continues to lead the nation in economic development, and continues to rack up accolades earning recognition as a top state for business in 2018.
+Chief Executive Magazine ranked Texas the No. 1 State for Business for the 14th consecutive year.
+Texas has continued to provide great opportunities for its thriving businesses and workforce.
 The partnerships and collaborations that our Workforce Solutions board partners form in their communities create opportunities, engage employers and strengthen the state’s 13.8 million civilian labor force.

-As the Fiscal Year (FY) 2017 came to a close and Fiscal Year 2018 began, Hurricane Harvey, a category 4 tropical cyclone, was making landfall along the Texas Gulf Coast, threatening one of our state’s most populated regions.
-To support recovery, Texas was awarded a $30 million Dislocated Worker Grant (DWG) from the U.S. Department of Labor to provide funding to create temporary jobs for eligible individuals to assist with cleanup, and humanitarian efforts in areas impacted by Hurricane Harvey.

-The Texas Workforce Commission (TWC) has one of the most comprehensive and integrated workforce development systems in the country.
-Our success as an organization serving many different populations creates efficiencies and leverages state and federal dollars to serve more Texans.
-Together with 28 Local Workforce Development Boards (Boards), our market-driven system worked successfully during the year to create partnerships that aligned education and training opportunities with the needs of employers in urban and rural areas of our state.

 We are excited to continue the work underway in coordination with the Governor’s Tri-Agency Partners, which includes TWC, the Texas Education Agency (TEA) and the Texas Higher Education Coordinating Board (THECB).
 These partnerships ensure that our Texas workforce and education strategies are aligned with industry needs and equipping Texans with the skills, education and training needed for the jobs of today and tomorrow.
 In FY 2018, Tri-Agency partners continued to implement strategies for connecting classrooms with 21st century careers and ensure that students see the relevance of their studies in real-world applications and are inspired to meet world challenges as they grow careers in our great state.